 Moat is the all day dining restaurant at Hilton Mandalay which boasts an enviable location adacent to the moat which surrounds Mandalay Palace.
-The modern and stylish restaurant is open to guests and non guests with an extensive menu and wine list including a couple of vegan wines from Yalumba and Oxford Landing.
+The modern and stylish restaurant is open to guests and non-guests with an extensive menu and wine list including vegan wines from Yalumba and Oxford Landing.

 There were a couple of veggie options which could be vegan but upon request the chef and his team prepared a veritable vegan feast that was very enjoyable indeed.
 We started with a selection of salads including one of the tastiest tea leaf salads we had whilst in Myanmar and then moved on to enjoy soups, noodles, curry, chargrilled vegetables and a delightfully rich and smoky eggplant dish.
 Our vegan extravaganza ended with a dessert of delicate rice flour balls filled with palm sugar and topped with coconut.

-Read more about our meal at Moat in our review of Hilton Mandalay and if you head there for dinner be sure to let them know in advance you are vegan so the chef can work his magic…
+Read more about our meal at Moat in our review of Hilton Mandalay and if you head there for dinner be sure to let them know in advance that you are vegan so the chef can work his magic.

 Corner of Hin Si Street and 3rd Street

-We joined a mountain bike tour with Grasshopper Adventures who are one of the leading tour operators in the region with sustainability and community at the heart of their business.
-With tours to choose from in 16 countries they offer something for everyone from single day city tours to multi day adventures for the serious mounatin bike enthusiasts out there.
-We loved their strong environmental standpoint, and the fact they were at the forefront of supporting Refill not Landfill which is a fast growing Southeast Asian social enterprise promoting the damage caused by single use plastic bootles in the tourism industry.
+We joined a mountain bike tour with Grasshopper Adventures who are one of the leading tour operators in the region, with sustainability and community at the heart of their business.
+With tours to choose from in 16 countries they offer something for everyone, from single day city tours to multi-day adventures for the serious mounatin bike enthusiasts out there.
+We loved their strong environmental standpoint, and the fact they were at the forefront of supporting Refill not Landfill, a fast growing Southeast Asian campaign to reduce the damage caused by single use plastic bootles in the tourism industry.

-They assured us we would be well looked after as vegans on their ‘Bagan to Salay – Off The Beaten Path’ tour and this sealed the deal, we don’t regret the decision one bit, the trip was fantastic from start to finish and we were indeed very well catered for.
+They assured us we would be well looked after as vegans on their ‘Bagan to Salay – Off The Beaten Path’ tour and this sealed the deal; the trip was fantastic from start to finish and we were indeed very well catered for.